-By 1992 elephant, sable, eland, zebra and hartebeest in Majete had been exterminated, and all that remained were a few antelope.
-After overhauling law enforcement and engaging with communities, we were able to reintroduce black rhinos in 2003.
-Elephants followed in 2006, lions in 2012, giraffe in 2018 and cheetahs in 2019.
-Overall, we brought in more than 3,200 animals from 16 different species. making this budding reserve Malawi’s only Big Five destination.
+By the early 1990s almost all wildlife, including elephants, lions and sable, eland, had been exterminated from Majete.
+All that remained were a few antelope.
+After overhauling law enforcement and engaging with communities, we were able to start restoring the ecosystem.
+Major reintroductions of iconic species began with black rhinos in 2003.
+Elephants followed in 2006, lions in 2012, giraffe in 2018, cheetahs in 2019 and most recently wild dogs in 2021.
+Overall, we have brought in more than 5000 animals from 17 different species, making this budding reserve one of only two Big Five destinations in Malawi.

 500 Elephants on the move in Malawi: When African Parks assumed management of Majete in 2003, all of the elephants had been hunted out.
-In 2015, after restocking the reserve, there were more than 400 elephants placing immense pressure on the reserve’s habitat.
-And so over a period of two years the 500 Elephants project moved 150 elephants from Majete and 350 from Liwonde National Park to Nkhotakota Wildlife Reserve, which only had 100 elephants at the time.
-The elephant translocation was extremely successful in relieving pressure on natural vegetation in Majete and reducing human-wildlife conflict in Liwonde, while also restoring the elephant population Nkhotakota.
+Elephants were reintroduced in 2006 and by 2015, the population had grown to over 400 individuals.
+This placed immense pressure on the reserve’s habitat and so, over a period of two years, 150 elephants were translocated from Majete to Nkhotakota, as part of the 500 Elephants Project - one of the largest elephant translocations in history.
+The elephant translocation was extremely successful in relieving pressure on natural vegetation in Majete, while at the same time restoring the elephant population in Nkhotakota.

-Cheetah Reintroduction: In 2019, five cheetahs were translocated from reserves in South Africa to Majete, bringing the cat back after several decades of absence from the area.
+Cheetah Reintroduction: In 2019, five cheetahs were translocated from reserves in South Africa to Majete, bringing this iconic species back to Majete after several decades of absence from the area.
 After a few weeks in a boma to adjust to their new home, the cheetahs were released into the larger reserve.
-Each cheetah has a VHF/GPS collar and are monitored regularly to ensure they are thriving.

 Sign up to be the first to hear #GoodNews happening around African Parks.×